peferron/localhistory/README.md

 $ npm run watch
 ```

-[ES6+](https://github.com/lukehoban/es6features) is encouraged, but keep an eye on the compiled code in `dist_dev/playbyplay.js` to make sure it does not become bloated after transpilation to ES5.
+[ES6+](https://github.com/lukehoban/es6features) is encouraged, but keep an eye on `dist_dev/playbyplay.js` to make sure the transpiled ES5 code does not become bloated by runtimes and polyfills.